Best Dying Light 2 Easter Eggs & Secret Weapons

 Mistress Sword

 To get your hands on the Mistress Sword in Dying Light, you will need to access the DOOM Room.
 We have explained in our mistress sword secret weapon guide how you can access the hidden Doom Room, start the Hangar Challenge, and then get this secret weapon.
-Also, there is a Doom shotgun in Dying Light 2 that can be obtained if you know where to find it.

 Hoverboard

 Back to the Future 2 is one of the most popular films of all time, and how could Techland avoid adding an Easter Egg for it in their latest game?
-To pay tribute to the popular movie, the developers have added a Hoverboard in the game.
+To pay tribute to the popular movie, the developers have added a Hoverboard to the game.
 Unfortunately, just like the Flying Broom, you won’t be able to keep this item in your inventory forever.
 You’ll only get access to it during a specific challenge, after which it will be gone forever.

 Hoverboard